platformsh/platformsh-docs/src/administration/integrations/tideways.md

 # Tideways

 Platform.sh supports [Tideways APM](https://tideways.io/) for PHP.
 This functionality is only available on PHP 7.0 and later.
+The [Upstream](https://tideways.io/) now maintains two versions for tideways (and therefore both plugins are available on Platform.sh):
+* tideways-xhprof: Which is the Opensource version therefore no licensing required (On the downside, less integration service available).
+* tideways: Which is the bundle proprietary full version of the product and plugins, which the rest of the guide is mostly aimed to cover that.

 ## Get Started